openedx/credentials/docs/decisions/0007-learner-status-endpoint.rst

 Add an API to the Credentials service that takes a learner ID and a list of courses, and returns the completion status for the learner for each of the courses.

-A follow up interation of the API will allow passing in a learner and a program, and the API will return the status for all the course-runs and tag any course-runs in the exclude list for that program.
+A follow up to the API will allow passing in a learner and a program, and the API will return the status for all the course-runs and tag any course-runs in the exclude list for that program.

 Consequences